DavidMRyan/SuperMarioBros/README.md

 # SuperMarioBros
-Remake of the Original Super Mario Brothers for the NES, in Javascript, using the WebGL Framework.
+Remake of the Original Super Mario Brothers for the NES, in Javascript, using HTML5's 2D Canvas Context.